OracleSiebel/ConfiguringSiebel/README.md

 ## Contributing

-Contributions will are actively encouraged.
+Contributions are actively encouraged.
 Two types pf contribution are envisaged:

 - Improve the party : Fix your code, other people's code, or the code we deliver in Siebel Bookshelf
 - Grow the party : Show us how cool you and your team are by sharing you customizations